Wilson’s Disease or Hepatolenticular Degeneration is an autosomal recessive inherited disorder that causes increased accumulation of copper in organs.

-- The Kayser-Fleischer Rings consist of copper deposits at periphery where the cornea meets the sclera, in Descemet’s membrane, first appear as a crescent at the top of the cornea.
+- The Kayser-Fleischer Rings consist of copper deposits at the periphery where the cornea meets the sclera, Descemet’s membrane, first appears as a crescent at the top of the cornea.
 Eventually, a second crescent forms below, at the “six o’clock position”, and ultimately completely encircles the cornea.

 - Avoid foods with high copper content (eg liver, chocolate, nuts, mushrooms, legumes, and shellfish).

 - Lifelong Penicillamine (500mg/6–8h PO for 1yr, maintenance 0.75–1g/d)